CristinaMora/EnemyBehaviourFramework-2D/readme.md

     - *None:* No reaction upon collision.
     - *Bounce:* The object changes direction and continues moving in the opposite direction.
     - *Destroy:* The object disappears upon collision.
+  - *Layers To Collide*
+  If Reaction After Collision is not set to None, this field will appear to determine which physics layer can trigger the designated action.
+  - Follow Player
+  If checked, the object will move horizontally toward the player.
+This option disables the ability to choose a direction.
   - *Direction*
   Determines where the object moves:
     - *Left:* The object will move to the left.